 Hi ladies I apologize for not blogging in the last little while but it appears my body may have given up on me recently.
 Last month, during mid-cycle I was experiencing odd sternum pain.
 I was able to 'crack' it which doesn't make sense because its not a joint.
 In any case, this cycle has … Continue reading Thoracic endo – just a theory?

 Recently I joined a ton of endo support groups on facebook.
 Within a few short weeks I noticed the same question being asked by new members: "what should I cut out of my diet?"
 The truth is, each person is unique and you need to do what is right for you.
 I dont like using … Continue reading How to get your endo diet groove on

 Ever feel like adding a little spin on a pasta dish?
 I did.
 And I found this recipe and loved it.
 I claim it as my own now simply because - as always - I made some modifications.
 Dang I wish I had a pic to show you so instead I will borrow some.
-Click … Continue reading Rolled Eggplant with gluten-free Capellini
+Click … Continue reading (Endo) Rolled Eggplant with gluten-free Capellini